 For each category of complaint, the guidance provides a 'starting point' sanction.
-The starting point indicates only where the Committees might start before they consider any aggravating and mitigating factors before deciding, if appropriate, to reduce or increase the penalty.
+The starting point indicates only where the Committees might start before they consider any aggravating and mitigating factors before deciding, if appropriate, to increase or reduce the penalty.
 Some aggravating and mitigating factors may be common to most complaints while others may be particular to the complaint in question.
-Common aggravating and mitigating factors are set out below: